Submission Preparation Checklist

 Experiments on human subjects:

-- cell lines: source, authentication, derivation, culture conditions, passaging, passage numbers used, contamination status (e.g., type and frequency of mycoplasma tests)
+- cell lines: source, authentication (e.g., by karyotyping, isozyme analysis, or short tandem repeats (STR) analysis), derivation, culture conditions (medium, temperature, atmosphere), passaging (frequency and method), passage numbers used, contamination control (e.g., type and frequency of mycoplasma tests)

-- perfused organs: donor selection, organ collection and transport, perfusion fluid (oxygenation system, perfusion flow and pressure, temperature, type, additives), viability measurements (i.e. edema formation, oxygen uptake, glucose consumption), cytotoxicity parameters (potassium and lactate dehydrogenase (LDH) levels in the used perfusate); histology and organ specific parameters are of additional benefit.
+- perfused organs: donor selection, organ collection and transport, perfusion fluid (oxygenation system, perfusion flow and pressure, temperature, type, additives), viability measurements (e.g., edema formation, oxygen uptake, glucose consumption), cytotoxicity parameters (e.g., potassium and lactate dehydrogenase (LDH) levels in the used perfusate); histology and organ specific parameters if available.

 - chemicals: source (company), purity, dilutions, diluent

-- antibodies: source (company, catalog and lot numbers or preparation protocol), specificity, species of origin, dilutions, controls, validation criteria
+- antibodies: source (company, catalog and lot numbers or preparation protocol), species of origin, polyclonal or monoclonal, production method, specificity, dilutions used, controls, validation criteria.

 - Explain all procedures in sufficient detail to allow reproduction in another laboratory.

-- Previously published procedures may be summarized briefly and referenced; indicate any deviations from the published procedure.
+- Previously published procedures may be summarized and referenced; indicate any deviations from the published procedure.

 - Statistical analysis: Describe the statistical analysis performed for each experiment and the basis for the choice of test.
 State whether any experimental data were excluded and indicate the reason and/or criteria for exclusion.

-3 Results: Objectively describe the obtained results; illustrate these as appropriate with figures or tables.
+3 Results: Objectively describe the results; illustrate these as appropriate with figures or tables.
 Number tables and files in the order of appearance in the text using Arabic numerals, e.g., (Tab.
-1) or (Fig. 1).
+1) or (Fig. 1); refer to all tables and figures in the text.
 State the number of independent samples (biological replicates) and the number of replicate samples (technical replicates) and report how many times each experiment was repeated.
-Illustrations should provide information about the variability within the data.
 Report statistical analyses of variation using standard deviation (SD), confidence intervals (CI) or standard error of the mean (SEM) as appropriate.

 References: Authors are responsible for the accuracy of the references.